jacksonweir/jacksonweir.github.io/README.md

 ### About me

 I am a 2nd year PhD student in the Harvard [Biological and Biomedical Sciences](https://bbsphd.hms.harvard.edu/) program supervised by [Fei Chen](https://www.broadinstitute.org/bios/fei-chen).
-I develop new spatial sequencing technologies to understand tumour evolution and tissue dynamics.
+I received my Bachelor of Science in Cell and Molecular Biology from the University of New Brunswick in 2021.

-I received my Bachelor of Science in Cell and Molecular Biology at the University of New Brunswick in 2021.
-As an undergraduate, I studied the anti-cancer immune response in blood cancer.
+I develop spatial genomics technologies to answer pressing biological questions of tissue structure and dynamics.
+I am particularly focused on using spatial tools to understand intrinsic and extrinsic drivers of tumour evolution.
+Previously, I studied combination immunotherapies in blood malignancies.

 [A link to my CV.](https://github.com/jacksonweir/jacksonweir.github.io/blob/main/assets/CV_230402.pdf?raw=true)